 2. I can’t lose weight no matter how much I exercise

 We’ve heard this one for years: That losing weight is merely about calories in and calories out.
 So theoretically, it doesn’t matter WHAT you eat as long as you burn off more calories through exercise.
 Well, let me tell you, I’ve had clients that run 10 miles a day and can’t lose weight.
 I’ve seen men who hit the gym 5 times a week and can’t lose the beer gut.
 It’s NOT about calories: It’s about what foods you’re putting into your body.
 Exercise can help, as long as you’re eating the right foods, but you don’t need to kill yourself every day with 2-hour workouts.

 3. I gain weight even when I eat next to nothing

 Something terrible happens when you severely restrict your diet.
 Your body goes into emergency mode.
-Because it’s not getting enough food, your metabolism starts thinking “hey, we haven’t had much food, so I’d better start storing everything just in case.”
+Because it’s not getting enough food, your metabolism starts thinking “hey, we haven’t been eating that much, so I’d better start storing everything just in case.”
 Your body is actually trying to save your life!
 Instead of burning fat for fuel, it stores fat for the future.
 Not what you want!
 You actually need to feed your body and your metabolism to lose weight.
 The key is feeding it the right foods that stoke your metabolic fire.
 That’s what the Fast Metabolism Diet is designed to do!

 4. I’m noticing fat in areas I’ve never had it before